radekstepan/apply-llm-changes/README.md

         (Paste your content here)
         Then press `Ctrl+D` (Linux/macOS) or `Ctrl+Z` then `Enter` (Windows) to signal the end of input.

 3.  **Review Changes:** The tool will log the files it intends to write and any warnings or errors.
 Files will be created/overwritten in the current directory (or subdirectories).
+Always review changes made by automated tools.

 ## Local Development